acgessler/cpp.js/Readme.md

 It supports all features of the original, including `#include`'s and the stringization (`#`) and token concatenation (`##`) operators.
-Macro substitution is performed as mandated by the C99 specification.
+Macro substitution is performed (almost) in accordance with the C99 specification.
 See the *Conformance* section for more information.

 My pet project medea.js uses this code to preprocess GLSL shaders, other use cases might even exist.